Asian shares, dollar rattled by U.S. election uncertainty

 The tense back drop in markets came as the Federal Reserve holds its two-day policy meeting, with its statement due later on Wednesday.

-While traders do not expect the central bank to raise interest rates just a week ahead of the presidential election, they are looking for signs the Fed is set to hike rates in December.
+While traders do not expect the central bank to raise interest rates just a week ahead of the presidential election, they are looking for signs that the Fed is set to hike rates in December.

 U.S. interest rate futures <0#FF:> are pricing in about 70 percent chance of a rate hike in December but virtually no likelihood of a hike on Wednesday.

-Oil prices tumbled to one-month lows as a trade group's report of larger-than-expected U.S. crude inventory added to concerns about oversupply from growing doubts over whether oil producing countries can agree on output cut later this month.
+Oil prices tumbled to one-month lows as a trade group's report of larger-than-expected U.S. crude inventory added to concerns about oversupply from growing doubts over whether oil producing countries can agree on an output cut later this month.

 Brent crude futures LCOc1 fell to $47.90 per barrel, having hit a low of $47.72 on Tuesday.